- September 05, 2023

 This first-year composition course introduces learners to academic writing and critical thinking.
 They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
 Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.

-Examine human anatomy, physiology, medical terminology, and the relationship between the structure and function of body systems in rehabilitation.
+Examine human anatomy, physiology, medical terminology, and the relationship between the structure and function of body systems relevant to rehabilitation therapy.

 Develop skills required to collaborate as an effective member of an interdisciplinary health care team.
 Explore functional roles within teams, communication strategies, conflict management, and cultural competency.
 Adapt communication strategies to perform client interviews and develop effective therapeutic relationships in simulated clinical and interprofessional scenarios.

-Apply the principles of therapeutic mobility within a rehabilitation context, including body mechanics, functional mobility, bed mobility, lifts and transfers, gait retraining, fitting gait aids, operating wheelchairs, and seating mechanics.
+Apply the principles of therapeutic mobility within a rehabilitation context, including body mechanics, functional mobility, bed mobility, lifts and transfers, gait retraining, gait aid fitting, wheelchair operation, and seating mechanics.
 Complete documentation and reporting requirements.

 Explore therapeutic recreation and models of care that guide service delivery.
 Discuss the Leisure Ability Model as a framework to service, with a focus on promoting client wellness through goal-oriented leisure activities.